facebook/ThreatExchange/hashing/te-tag-query-java/README.md

 that ID.
 This is relatively slow, but batching multiple IDs per query helps a lot.

+# Contact

+threatexchange@fb.com

 # Compiling the code

 ```
 javac com/facebook/threatexchange/*.java
 ```

-# Examples of using the code
+# Examples of using the code for queries

 On-line help:
 ```